mclevey/CV/cv_mclevey.md

 # Conference Presentations

 \ind August 2017 John McLevey.
 "Environmental crises, policy, and scientific change: Insights from a computational model."
-Accepted for presentation at the annual American Sociological Association meetings, Montréal, QC, Canada.
+Presented at the annual American Sociological Association meetings, Montréal, QC, Canada.

-\ind June 2017 John McLevey and Reid McIlroy-Young. "*metaknowledge*: open source software for networks research on science" Accepted for presentation at the annual Sunbelt meeting, International Network for Social Network Analysis (INSNA), Beijing, China.
+\ind June 2017 John McLevey and Reid McIlroy-Young. "*metaknowledge*: open source software for networks research on science" Presented at the annual Sunbelt meeting, International Network for Social Network Analysis (INSNA), Beijing, China.

 \ind May 2017 John McLevey.
 Panelist in "Assessing Pierre Bourdieu's Legacy," organized by the joint culture/theory research cluster committee at the Canadian Sociological Association meetings at Ryerson University.
 Toronto, ON, Canada.

 \ind May 2017 John McLevey, Mark Stoddart, and Yixi Yang.
 "The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."
-Accepted for presentation at the Canadian Sociological Association annual meeting.
+Presented at the Canadian Sociological Association annual meeting.
 Toronto, ON, Canada.

 \ind May 2017 John McLevey.
 "How do face-to-face and virtual networks shape the development of specialist expertise?"
-Accepted for presentation at SEESHOP 2017, Geneva, Switzerland.
+Presented at SEESHOP 2017, Geneva, Switzerland.

 \ind August 2016 Vanina Leschziner, John McLevey, and Neil McLaughlin.
 "The American Fame Game: Academic Status and Public Renown in Post-War Social Sciences."
 Presented at the Annual Meetings of the American Sociological Association, Section on Science, Knowledge, and Technology session, Seattle, WA.